MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/q-and-a-tooling-advanced.md

 ## Prerequisites

-- Read the article [Improving your data model for Q&A](q-and-a-best-practices.md) to learn about tips for designing and improving your data model.
+- See [Best practices to optimize Q&A in Power BI](q-and-a-best-practices.md) to learn about tips for designing and improving your data model.
 It provides an important section about adding synonyms.
 - Download the sample [.yaml and .pbix files](https://go.microsoft.com/fwlink/?linkid=871858).
 - Install a .yaml file editor.
 We recommend [Visual Studio Code](https://code.visualstudio.com/).